jeremygholland/started/README.md

   `
   <br>
   <br>
-This project used Zellwk's gulp starter to begin this project and get the general project layout.
+This project used Zellwk's gulp starter to begin this project and it keeps its file structure.
 <br>
 <br>
 Thank you for your time.